 Behave professionally.
 Harassment and sexist, racist, or exclusionary comments or jokes are not appropriate.
 Harassment includes sustained disruption of talks or other events, inappropriate physical contact, sexual attention or innuendo, deliberate intimidation, stalking, and photography or recording of an individual without consent.
-It also includes but is not limited to offensive comments related to gender, sexual orientation, disability, physical appearance, body size, race or religion.
+It also includes but not limited to offensive comments related to gender, sexual orientation, disability, physical appearance, body size, race or religion.

 All communication should be appropriate for a professional audience including people of many different backgrounds.
 Sexual language and imagery is not appropriate.